Kerbas-ad-astra/CommNet-Relays/README.md

 ##Known issues and limitations

-Each contract requires specific antenna parts -- the three stock antennas by default, and a few from some mods that I use or have used (Asteroid Day, Hangar, SSR Microsat, and USI Kolonization Systems) via some Module Manager patches.
+Each contract requires specific antenna parts -- the stock antennas by default, and a few from some mods that I use or have used (Hangar and SSR Microsat) via some Module Manager patches.
 I'm happy to accept more, but I will only ship patches for mods that ship "natively" with AntennaRange patches themselves and which have antennas whose ranges are long enough to be useful as relays.
 If you want to add patches for more addons, you can make them like this (and feel free to share them in this thread):

 ```
 @CONTRACT_TYPE[AntennaRangeRelayWhatever] // You could use "AntennaRangeRelay*" to get all contract types at once, but they have different range needs, so think about where your antenna fits.
 It's okay to allow longer-range antennas to qualify for shorter-range missions, but definitely not vice-versa!